Strangemother/django-trimdocs/docs/research/index.md

 Under the hood, this will add a new _path_ to the compilation set, A unique view captures and renders (as expected).
 This ensures a user doesn't need to use alternative tags.

+---

+### Model Backed

+Pure files is fine, but we can back the files using models to make the rendering amazing.

+A _Page_ model can be gathered at runtime, pushed into the table and iterated like normal models.
+Using a memory sqlite database (and an init-db cloner... from celeste-os)

+A model can then:

++ contain slug
++ origin file, dest file
++ parents list
++ tags and markdown meta data
++ md init text.

+When compiling, or reading the file structure we perform a bulk update for all pages.
+Job done.

+---

+### Flat file

+Convert the entire source into a single flat file, indexed by folder depth